Roldan Aquino

 Rolando Desembrana Aquino (May 2, 1942 – March 10, 2014) was a Filipino actor and director, best known for playing antagonist roles in films and television shows.
 He also became a born-again Evangelical Christian and he was ordained as a pastor of Jesus Lights the Way to the Father's Kingdom Church, Antipolo City, Officiated by Bishop Federico "Butch" Villanueva.

 Career

 Roldan Aquino is famous being a character actor.
 He starred in various films including Burlesk Queen (1977), Pikoy Goes to Malaysia (1988) and Lihim ni Madonna (1997).
 His final films before his death were Manila Kingpin: The Asiong Salonga Story (2011), Tiktik: The Aswang Chronicles (2012), and El Presidente (2012).

 Death

 He suffered a stroke in January 2014 and underwent surgery on January 20, 2014.
 He died on March 10, 2014.
-He is survived by his daughters Viva and Patricia.
+He is survived by his Children Patricia, Priscilla, Viva and Zekainah.